STATEMENT OF PRINCIPLES

 The Press Councilís scope applies to published material in newspapers, magazines and their websites, including audio and video streams, as well as to digital sites with news content, or blogs characterised by their new commentary.
 The Council retains the discretion to decline a complaint if the publication has limited readership or the circumstances make the complaint inappropriate for resolution by the Council.

 The Councilís adjudications are based on ethical considerations: it does not recover debts or seek monetary recompense for complainants.
 Its Principles and Complaints Procedures are set out below.

-The New Zealand Press Council was established as an industry self-regulatory body in 1972.
-Its main objective is to provide the public with an independent forum for resolving complaints involving the press.
-The Council is also concerned with promoting press freedom and maintaining the press in accordance with the highest professional standards.
+The main objective of the New Zealand Press Council, established as an industry self-regulatory body in 1972, is to provide the public with an independent forum for resolving complaints involving the newspapers, magazines and the websites of such publications and other digital media.
+The Council is also concerned with promoting media freedom and maintaining the press in accordance with the highest professional standards.

 The following principles may be used by complainants when they wish to point the Council to the core of their complaint.
 However, a complainant may nominate other ethical grounds for consideration.